Temple Sinai Of Roslyn

 My wife Vicki and I and our two children, Jordan and Robin and I first joined Temple Sinai in 2000.
 Jordan and Robin have both been educated at Temple Sinai since Nursery School.
 They have both been Bar and Bat Mitzvahed and Confirmed at Sinai as well.

-I have been on the Board of Trustees since 2004, served as Chair of Social Action Committee for five years, Brotherhood President for two years, and currently serve as Executive Vice President.
+I have been on the Board of Trustees since 2004, served as Chair of Social Action Committee for five years, Brotherhood President for two years, Executive Vice President for two years and currently serve as President.

 I am a Commercial Real Estate Appraiser and Principal with Property Appraisal Services, Inc, a full service real estate appraisal firm.

 I enjoy weight lifting, fitness, gardening, hiking and traveling to exotic locales including Belize, Honduras, Costa Rica, and Iceland.

 Temple Sinai is my Sinai because here I have realized what being Jewish means to me.
 I have taken classes to learn Hebrew and was able to be a part of the Adult B’not Mitzvah in 2011…a moment of which I am very proud.
 Temple Sinai has provided my entire family with many opportunities for learning, spirituality and Tikkun Olam.
 We have made new and wonderful friends here; it’s a place we call home.